John Nalbandian: Biography

 Nalbandian received his Bachelor of Science from the Wharton School of the University of Pennsylvania and his Juris Doctor from the University of Virginia School of Law with the Order of the Coif honor.
+He married Caroline May in 1994.

 At the start of his legal career Nalbandian served as a law clerk to Judge Jerry Edwin Smith of the United States Court of Appeals for the Fifth Circuit.
 He then went on to be an associate at Jones Day, where he practiced for five years.
-In 2000, he joined Taft Stettinius & Hollister and eventually became a partner, where he continued to work until becoming a judge.
+In 2000, he joined Taft Stettinius & Hollister in Cincinnati and eventually became a partner, where he continued to work until becoming a judge.

-Nalbandian was appointed by Governor of Kentucky Ernie Fletcher to serve as a Special Justice of the Kentucky Supreme Court in 2007.
-In 2010, he was nominated by President Barack Obama and confirmed by the Senate to be a board member of the State Justice Institute.
+Nalbandian was appointed by Kentucky Governor Ernie Fletcher to serve as a Special Justice of the Kentucky Supreme Court in 2007.
+In 2010, he was nominated by President Barack Obama and confirmed by the Senate to be a board member of the State Justice Institute to fill Keith McNamara's seat, serving until July 11, 2018.
 He resigned his seat on the Board of Directors on July 11, 2018.
 He was a member of the Magistrate Judge Merit Selection Panel for the United States District Court for the Eastern District of Kentucky.
 He has been a member of the Federalist Society since 1991.